 Set a “no purchased gifts” with your spouse rule – find FREE ways to make each other feel special.

-Plan a potluck dinner instead of preparing all the food yourself, if you’re hosting.
+5) Plan a potluck dinner if you’re hosting

 There is nothing wrong at all with asking everyone coming to your place to bring something for dinner.
 It’s easier, it’s cheaper, and it’s fun!